Office of Admissions & Outreach

 San Francisco, CA 94143-0430

 Thank you for your interest in the DDS program at the UCSF School of Dentistry.
 Whether you are a high school student looking ahead, or a post-traditional student considering a career change, this website will be a helpful resource.
-Please look through our pages for information on prerequisites, the application process, and our technical standards.
+You will find information on prerequisites, the application process, and our technical standards.

-We also recommend that you attend our information session and other pre-dental event sponsored by our student clubs.
-These can be found here.
+We recommend that you attend one of our monthly campus tours and other pre-dental events sponsored by our student clubs.
+Details and registration can be found here.

 To be considered for admission, you must present evidence that you have completed, or will complete within the specified time frame, the minimum transferable prerequisite coursework.
 Although all course requirements need not be completed at the time of application, they must be completed by September 1st, prior to arriving on campus for orientation.